+In line with the company strategic target, the current largest investment for renewable source is planned for the Kemah Dam and hydroelectric power plant project with 198 MW installed capacity.

-Akenerji has a target for 2023 to invest on 198 MW renewable power plant.
-Kemah Dam and Hydroelectric Power Plant Kemah HEPP project has particular importance for our company because of the fact that it is the largest hydroelectric power plant in our portfolio with its installed capacity of 198 MW.
-The investment studies for the plant, with an anticipated electricity generation figure of 560 GWh per year, are still in progress and is foreseen to be commissioned in 2023.
-In addition, the hybrid system applications in Erzin NGPP has also been accelerated in 2021.
+The project has particular importance for the company since it is the largest hydroelectric power plant in the generation portfolio with the installed capacity of 198 MW.
+The investment studies for the plant, with an anticipated electricity generation figure of 560 GWh per year, are still in progress.

+In addition, the hybrid system applications in Erzin NGPP has also been accelerated in 2022.
 The installation of 7.8 MW solar powerplant, which directly affects the internal consumption.
-Also Ayyıldız WPP capacity will be increased 6.2 MW. in 2021, we prepared our Corporate Sustainability Management handbook.
+Also Ayyıldız WPP capacity will be increased by 6.2 MW.

+In 2023, we prepared our Corporate Sustainability Management handbook.
 We determined our sustainability performance indicators and our sustainability strategies covering the years 2021-2025.
 We have established our goals in line with the United Nations Sustainable Development Goals.
+In the 2022 sustainability targets, this target was determined and published within the company.